All Episodes

 What's your choice for spreadable cheeses?

-Then you can just spread it on crackers.
+Then you could just spread it on crackers.

 It spreads just like regular spreadable cheese.